Introduction

 Main components

-E-Maj actually groups several components:
+E-Maj consists of several components:

-• a set of external clients working in command line interface,
+• a set of command-line external clients,

 • a web GUI, Emaj_web.